International External Accounts

 • OFAC Screening

-The account holder name is screened against regulatory and compliance watchlists.
+After account creation, the account holder name is screened against regulatory and compliance watchlists.

 Add an International External Account

-Use the International External Account create API to add an international bank account within the system.
-This account represents a customer-owned bank account outside the Passport system that can later be used for cross-border transfers.
+Use the POST /v1/customer/id/{id}/internationalExternalAccount (or externalId) API to add an international bank account within the system.
+This account represents a customer-owned bank account outside the system that can later be used for cross-border transfers.

-Key Details Required
+Key Details Required:

 Field